3d-partons/partons/doc/markdown/index_documentation.md

 <img src='../images/logo_partons.jpg' alt='PARTONS' style='float:right;max-width:15%;height:auto' />

 PARTONS is a C++ software framework, dedicated to the phenomenology of Generalized Parton Distributions.
 PARTONS provides a necessary bridge between models of Generalized Parton Distributions and experimental data measured in various exclusive channels.
-Detailed description of the project can be found here: https://arxiv.org/abs/1512.06174
+Detailed description of the project can be found here: [arxiv:1512.06174](https://arxiv.org/abs/1512.06174) @cite Berthou:2015oaw.

 This framework should be useful not only for theorists to develop new models but also to interpret existing measurements and even design new experiments.
-For the example of the use of PARTONS to fit the high precision DVCS data look [here](@ref talks_publ_dis2017).
+For an example of the use of PARTONS to fit the high precision DVCS data, look [here](@ref talks_publ_dis2017).

 <hr>